2020 Michigan Soybean On-farm Research Report is available

 Soybean producers and agribusiness representatives can download the results from 13 different on-farm research projects conducted by MSU Extension and the Michigan Soybean Checkoff.

-The 2017 SMaRT (Soybean Management and Research Technology) On-farm Research Report Part 1 and Part 2 will be mailed to 11,000 Michigan soybean producers in early January, but the online version is the best way for agribusiness managers, sales representatives and agronomists to access the report, as it will be mailed to only Michigan soybean producers.
+The 2020 Michigan Soybean On-farm Research Report is now available online.
+The report will be mailed to 11,000 Michigan soybean producers in early January, but the online version is the best way for agribusiness managers, sales representatives and agronomists to access the report, as it will be mailed to only Michigan soybean producers.

-The report summarizes the results from nine different soybean projects evaluating products and management practices having the potential to increase soybean yields and income.
-Many of the projects were conducted at multiple sites in 2017 and some were conducted over multiple years.
-Forty-eight soybean producers conducted 56 individual on-farm trials in 2017.
-The trials fall within five categories: soil fertility, plant health, pest management, seed treatments and agronomy.
+The report summarizes the results from 13 different soybean projects conducted by Michigan State University Extension and the Michigan Soybean Checkoff evaluating products and management practices having the potential to increase soybean yields and income.
+Many of the projects were conducted at multiple sites in 2020 and some were conducted over multiple years.
+Fifty-four soybean producers conducted 70 individual on-farm trials in 2020.
+The trials fall within four categories: 1) plant nutrition, 2) pest management, 3) seed treatments and 4) crop management.

-All treatments were replicated four times in nearly all of the trials to reduce the effect of field variability on the results.
+All treatments were replicated at least four times in nearly all the trials to reduce the effect of field variability on the results.
 Proven statistical methods were used to determine if the treatments had a statistically significant effect on soybean yields.
 Finally, the effect that the treatments had on income was determined for each project.